Home

 Understanding Your Pattern

-For the purposes of these paper piecing instructions, when only a number is referenced, that refers to the same piece in all four sections.
-If a number AND a letter are used, it refers to a specific piece in a specific section.
-"Piece A1" refers to Piece 1 in Section A ONLY, whereas "Piece 1" refers to Piece 1 in every Section (A, B, C, and D).
+For the purposes of these paper piecing instructions, when only a number is referenced, that refers to the same patch in all four sections.
+If a number AND a letter are used, it refers to a specific patch in a specific section.
+"Piece A1" refers to Piece 1 in Section A ONLY, whereas "Piece 1" refers to Piece1 in every Section (A, B, C, and D).

 Now, you are ready to move on to the first lesson of our paper piecing instructions.
 Click the 'Lesson 1' link below.